GwenLegate/DistributionsForFL/README.md

   clients have an unequal number of samples (Not implemented yet)

 ### Sample Splits
-Sample bar graphs for the proportions of 3 randomly selected clients parameterized by alpha=0.1
+Sample bar graphs for the proportions of CIFAR10 classes of 3 randomly selected clients, parameterized by alpha=0.1.
+L1, L2, ..., L10 along the y-axis are the class labels, the x-axis are the proportions of each class s.t.
+L1 + L2 + ... + L10 = 1.0

 |Client No.|Proportion|Visualization|
 |----------|----------|-------------|